gdubrg/Home-Station-with-raspberry/README.md

 2. **Air Quality**: values about the NO2 (*Nitrogen dioxide*), PM (*Particulate Matter*) 2.5 and 10 are reported.
 Data are collected through the Arpae (*Agenzia regionale prevenzione, ambiente ed energia dell'Emilia-Romagna*) website, and then are valid only for the aforementioned italian region.
+The colored rectangle on the side of each value indicates the level of quality (green: *ok*, yellow: *acceptable*, orange: *medium*, red: *bad*, purple: *harmful*)
 3. **Weather and Forecast**: the current weather (in terms of temperature, its min and max values and humidity) and weather forecast about the next 4 days are reported.
 These data are collected through the *OpenWeather API* (free version).